 - PlugShare - PlugShare is a community based tool that guides users to public charging locations throughout Europe (and further afield).
 Driver participation means there are reviews and photos of thousands of chargepoints.

 - Chargemap - Chargemap offers an alternative to Plugshare.
 Again drivers can contribute to enhance Chargemap’s information via their mobile app, by adding pictures, comments, charging stations and even edit useful information.

 Tip: We recommend not using the very last possible rapid charger; use the one before the penultimate charger en route.
 Flying by the seat of your pants may briefly feel thrilling, but if that charger fails, or there’s a queue, or you end up using more power than expected (e.g. uphill), then the waiting around is in no way a thrilling experience!

 What to expect at rapid charging stations

-The common methods include RFID cards, apps, contactless card readers and some just plug and play (Tesla Superchargers).
-For details on these please see our guide to public charging access methods.
+The common methods include apps, contactless card readers, RFID cards and some just plug and play (Tesla Superchargers).
+For details on these please see our guide on public charging access methods.

 When choosing an en route rapid charging location, you should consider the likelihood that it is available when you arrive.
 Some rapid chargers show their live status, but ultimately this is liable to change while you are driving to the site, which means the best bet is to pick sites with numerous chargers (particularly if you can see there are several available at that time).